hdng/clonevol/README.md

 **Infer clonal evolution models**

 At this step, we assume that you already thouroughly looked at your clustering and feel confident about it.
-Let's tell ClonEvol to perfrom clonal ordering and construct the consensus trees.
+Let's tell ClonEvol to perform clonal ordering and construct the consensus trees.

 ```{r}
 y = infer.clonal.models(variants = x,